falconandrea/Web3-Roulette-Game/README.md

 Check out our comprehensive guide - [Tutorial](https://docs.api3.org/guides/qrng/roulette-guide/)

+### My improvements

+- Removed duplicate code in the contract file and moved it inside functions and modifier

+- Created a different frontend with NextJS

+- Took the contract balance and block bet function if the contract hasn't enough MATIC

 ## Instructions

 The code works on Mumbai network.
 If you want to change network, update the file `hardhat.config.js` and `.env` file.